cihansenyuz/library_system/README.md

 - New feature: Tables now can be filtered.
 - New feature: Check out action now records the date of the action.
 - QoL improvement: User interface layout is redesigned for better experience.

+23.04.2024 the release of Library System Application v2.3

+New improvement added: The application now uses SQLite database